 - 2 tbsp olive oil

 - 1/4 cup lemon juice

 - Return the chicken to the pan (along with any juices) and simmer the chicken 2-3 minutes or until it is cooked through.
 Remove the chicken to a serving dish, leaving the juice behind in the pan.

 - Cut the cold garlic into chunks.
-Remove the broth from the heat and add the butter to the pan, swirling the pan or stirring until the butter is combined creating a luxurious sauce.
-Add the lemon juice, and check for salt and pepper.
-Add as needed.
+Remove the broth from the heat and add the lemon juice.
+Using a whisk, whisk in 2-3 of the cold butter cubes to the pan, whisking until melted.
+Add another 2-3 cubes and repeat until the butter is incpororated and the sauce is slightly thickened.
+Add the green onion and parsley and check for seasoning.